 Unions urge Abbott and Barnett Governments to stop the funding cuts and closures of Aboriginal communities01 May 2015

 ASU Indigenous Members (AIM) share unique interests.
 There are many Indigenous members working in industries covered by the ASU around Australia.

 The ASU is active on Indigenous issues within the Australian Council of Trade Unions (ACTU) and the various state and regional trades and labour councils.
-Read more about the ACTU's Indigenous Committee.
+Read more about the ACTU's support for Indigenous workers.

 The Turnbull Federal Government's discriminatory Community Development Program (CDP) is a glorified work for the dole scheme that exploits Indigenous workers.

 The ASU and our movement partners are pledged to fight CDP and have it replaced with a legitimate scheme for providing employment to Indigenous Australians, particularly those in remote locations.

 Through our local government and community services coverage, the ASU has a significant membership in regional, rural and remote areas of Australia, and therefore we are well-placed to understand the work environment and possibilities in those locations.